The Marshall Plan and the ERP

 A bust of the Nobel Peace Prize winner has been exhibiting at KfW in Frankfurt since 2012.

 On 5 June 1947 the American Secretary of State George C. Marshall announced an economic reconstruction programme for Europe.
-The "European Recovery Programme", known as ERP for short, speeded up German and European reconstruction considerably.
-Thanks not only to its obvious successes, but also to some vigorous PR work, the Marshall Plan also became a legend – responsible for Germany's "economic miracle".
+The "European Recovery Programme" (ERP) speeded up German and Western European reconstruction considerably.
+Thanks not only to its obvious successes, but also to some vigorous PR work, the Marshall Plan also became a legend – co-responsible for Germany's "economic miracle".

 The "external" and the "internal" Marshall Plan